-Trogir – Island of Šolta – Island of Brač – Island of Vis – Island of Korčula – Island of Hvar – Omiš – Cetina Canyon (rafting) – Split – Trogir
+Trogir – Island of Šolta – Island of Brač – Island of Vis – Island of Korčula – Island of Hvar – Island of Brač – Omiš – Cetina Canyon (Rafting) – Split – Trogir

-If you are coming by car you can drive to the parking reception (as indicated in your travel documents) from 10:00 am.
-Upon arrival, our staff will show you where to park and unload your car.
-Our service-team will take your luggage to the port.
-Please note that embarkation time is from 12:00 am to 2:00 pm.
+Between 1:00 pm and 2:00 pm boarding at the port of Trogir.
+If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
+Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
+You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 Our bicycles will be waiting for you in front of the boat.
 After having chosen the right bike for you, our staff will proceed with loading the bicycles on board.
 There follows a meet & greet including a welcome drink with our representative, and you will have a chance to get to know the crew and your fellow passengers.
-While enjoying a snack, at about 3:00 pm, we weigh anchor and set out for our first port of call on the island of Šolta. Šolta is one of the smaller Dalmatian islands and is known among connoisseurs for the high quality dark olive oil.
-We will ride through traditional old villages – Lower Village, Middle Village, Upper Village – that’s how the three villages on the island are called (Donje, Srednje, Gornje Selo).
+During a lunch snack after embarkation, we weigh anchor and set out for our first port of call on the island of Šolta. Šolta is one of the smaller Dalmatian islands and is known among connoisseurs for the high quality dark olive oil.
+We will ride through traditional old villages.
 In Gornje Selo, we will visit an olive oil mill, where we will enjoy olive oil tasting as well.
-Passing Grohote, we will reach Stomorska, where we will load our bikes on deck, before heading to Milna on the island of Brač.
-In Milna we will have dinner on board and stay overnight.
-(18,6 kilometres by bike).
+Passing Grohote, we will reach Stomorska, where we will have dinner on board and also stay overnight.
+(18.6 km by bike).

-Today we will cross the island of Brač, from west to south – our destination is the resort of Bol, featuring one of the most beautiful beaches of the Mediterranean area, the Zlatni Rat (the Golden Horn).
-The tour takes us from Milna via Ložišća, Dračevica, Nerežišća and Gornji Humac to Bol – on our way to Bol, we will stop for lunch and enjoy a glass of wine in a typical Dalmatian “Konoba” (not included in the cruise price).
+After an hour of sailing we reach Milna on the island Brač.
+Today we will cross the island from west to south – our destination is the resort of Bol, featuring one of the most beautiful beaches of the Mediterranean area, the Zlatni Rat (the Golden Horn).
+The tour takes us from Milna to Bol – on our way to Bol, we will stop for lunch and enjoy a glass of wine in a typical Dalmatian “Konoba” (not included in the cruise price).
 Those who are aiming even higher, after riding uphill to the height of some 500 m above sea level, can join us all the way up to the Vidova Gora mountain – with its 778 metres the highest mountain on the Adriatic islands.
 You will be rewarded with a magnificent view over the islands of Šolta, Hvar and Korčula, the peninsula of Pelješac and the “Golden Horn” beach.
-Dinner and overnight stay in the picturesque harbour of Bol (42.9 or 55.5 km).
+Dinner and overnight stay in the picturesque harbour of Bol (42.8 or 55.5 km).

 Monday: Island of Brač–Island of Vis

 After breakfast, we will set off for the "forbidden" island of Vis.
-Under socialist rule there was a major military base on the island, therefore foreigners were not allowed to visit.
-As part of the democratization of the country, the military has withdrawn, and on the former runway of the military airport now wine is cultivated.
+The island was closed to foreign visitors until the end of the 1980s.
+Where once there was an Air Force runway, now there are vineyards.
 Vis is a subtropical paradise boasting an amazing countryside.
 Upon arrival at the port of Vis we will continue by bicycle to the second major town on the island - Komiža.
 Passing the small place Dračevo Polje, we will reach Komiža, where you can have lunch at one of the restaurants, before returning back to Vis.
 Dinner on board.
 Overnight stay in the port of Vis (31.7 km).

 Tuesday: Island of Vis–Island of Korčula

 We leave Korčula and pass the Pelješac Peninsula on our way to the island of Hvar.
 The unique peninsula of Pelješac is dominated by an impressive mountain range with its highest peak, named Sveti Ilija (961 m).
 Being the second largest Croatian peninsula, Pelješac is also well known as the producing area of famous wines like Postup and Dingač.
 Hvar is the Adriatic island with the most hours of sunshine and the mildest climate.
-Our today’s bike trip leads us from Sućuraj via Selca, Gdinj and Poljica through endless lavender fields and wineyards to Jelsa.
+Our today’s bike trip leads us from Sućuraj through endless olive groves and vineyards to Jelsa.
 Jelsa, a lovely place, is located in the north of the island of Hvar.
-Enjoy lunch on board before heading to the beach, or making a short bike tour to Stari Grad or Vrboska.
-Captain’s dinner and overnight stay in Jelsa (51.3 km).
+Enjoy lunch on board before we are heading for the island of Brač.
+After a swimming break we arrive in Postira or Pučišća, where the Captain's Dinner is served today.
+(51.3 km).

 Itinerary and activities are subject to slight changes due to weather and local conditions.
 Therefore it might occur that lunch is served on board instead of dinner and vice versa.